-- a.
-The number of days that unimpaired flows exceed the winter low February median flow for each month of the diversion season over the period of record; - b.
-The number of days that the impaired flows including senior diverters without the proposed project meet or exceed the winter low-February median flow for each month of the diversion season of the period of record. - c.
-The number of days that the impaired flows including senior diverters with the proposed project meet or exceed the winter low February median flow for each month of the diversion season over the period of record. - d.
+- The number of days that unimpaired flows exceed the February median flow for each month of the diversion season over the period of record; - b.
+The number of days that the impaired flows including senior diverters without the proposed project meet or exceed the February median flow for each month of the diversion season of the period of record.

+- c.
+The number of days that the impaired flows including senior diverters with the proposed project meet or exceed the February median flow for each month of the diversion season over the period of record. - d.
 The percent change between the number of days counted in (a) and the number of days counted in (b) for each month during the proposed diversion season over the period of record.
-For example all the days counted in (a) for the month of January should be added up for a total number of days unimpaired flow exceeded the winter low flow February median flow in January over the period of record.
+For example all the days counted in (a) for the month of January should be added up for a total number of days unimpaired flow exceeded the February median flow in January over the period of record.
 All the days counted in (b) for the month of January should also be added up.
 In this example, the total for (b) should be subtracted from the total for (a) for the month of January.
 The result should be divided by the total for (a) for the month of January and multiplied by 100 to get the percent change between (a) and (b) for the month of January.
 The percent change should be calculated in this way for each month in the proposed diversion season.
 In order for water to be available the percent change calculated in this step should not exceed 10 percent. - e.
 The percent change between the number of days counted in (a) and the number of days counted in (c) for each month during the proposed diversion season over the period of record.
 The example described above should be applied the same way for the days counted per month in (c) to obtain the percent change between (a) and (c).
-In order for water to be available the percent change calculated for each month during the proposed diversion season shall also not exceed 10 percent. - B.5.4 Does the proposed project affect instream flows needed for fishery resources using the regional criteria?
+In order for water to be available the percent change calculated for each month during the proposed diversion season shall also not exceed 10 percent.